How can sedation help?

 You will, however, experience a deeper state of relaxation and many of our patients on IV sedation find that they don’t remember the procedure afterwards.

-How long will I be sedated for?
+How long will I be sedated gor?

 Are there any special instructions pre sedation that I need to be aware of before my appointment?